Table of Contents

-What kind of Shoes do you Wear for Cross Country Skiing?
+What Kind of Shoes do you Wear for Cross Country Skiing?
 Do I Need Special Boots?

 You need specialized boots that are meant to be used for cross country skiing.
 Although they are similar in a way, there are key differences between classic skiing boots and those used for skate skiing.
 So look out for that when you are shoe shopping.

 The shoes should be a comfortable and good fit.
-Try them properly with the same pair of socks that you would use whilst skiing.
+Try them properly with the same pair of thin socks that you would use whilst skiing.
 Do not compromise on quality by opting for something that is not comfortable but cheaper.
-You would be better off spending decent money on a quality pair of shoes than on skis or poles.
+You would be better off spending decent money on a quality pair of shoes than on skis or ski poles.
 Shoes are that important when it comes to skiing!

 Your choice of boots will ascertain the binding system you will require, that comes in two major types.
 Both of them are fairly similar, but your boots are made to work with either one or the other.

-What Socks to Wear Cross Country Skiing?
+What Socks and Gloves to Wear Cross Country Skiing?